glowlabs-org/gca-backend/README.md

 The archive strategy is to return all public data as files, providing them in a zip archive.
-In case of updates during the archive process, files are archived in the following order to maintain
-consistency: server public keys, device stats, equipment authorization, equipment reports.
+In case of updates during the archive process, files must be archived in the reverse order to which they would be modified.
+The archive order is: all device stats, equipment reports, equipment authizations, gca public keys, and gca server public keys.